 By 2015, I was ready.
 I came out of my grieving process around that time.
 I got my residency, left New Zealand a month later, and went back to the UK.

 I started craving more company and community.
 In the UK, I met my 2 nieces and my brother’s ex-partner Debbie.
 I was there when my niece Isabella was born.
-I became very involved in my nieces’ lives and Debbie and I are best of friends.
+I became very involved in my nieces’ lives.

-The silver lining of letting go of the old family is that I found a new one, that had a loose connection to the old family, but without the drama and negativity.
+The silver lining of letting go of the old family is that I found new family members that had a loose connection to the old family, but without the drama and negativity.
 I sometimes see my brother’s facial expressions in my niece, or my mother’s gestures.
 But that is as far as it goes in terms of being connected to the old family.

 And then my ties to New Zealand loosened and this place started letting me go.
 It was gentle and gradual.
 And by the time I arrived back in New Zealand in November after 6 months away, it was clearly not my home.